hyriver/async-retriever/README.rst

 Quick start
 -----------

-AsyncRetriever by default, creates and/or uses ``./cache/aiohttp_cache.sqlite`` as the cache that you can customize by the ``cache_name`` argument.
+AsyncRetriever by default creates and/or uses ``./cache/aiohttp_cache.sqlite`` as the cache that you can customize by the ``cache_name`` argument.
 Also, by default, the cache doesn't have any expiration date and the ``delete_url_cache`` function should be used if you know that a database on a server was updated, and you want to retrieve the latest data.